jarun/nnn/README.md

 ### Change file associations

-If you want to set custom applications for certain mime types, or change the ones set already (e.g. vim, fmedia, zathura), modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
+If you want to set custom applications for certain mime types, or change the ones set already (e.g. vi, fmedia, zathura), modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
 Then re-compile and install.